 Scientists have also found links between CBD and anxiety-related insomnia.
 The Perelman School of Medicine found that CBD improved the sleep quality and sleep-wake cycle in small animals.
-Pubmed.gov noted that 80% of participants in a 2019 study reported lower levels of anxiety and improved sleep scores for two-third of people.
+Pubmed.gov noted that 80% of participants in a 2019 study reported lower levels of anxiety and improved sleep scores for two-thirds of people.
 Participants received a small dose of CBD (around 25 mg a day) and showed continuous improvement over a two-month period.
 On another positive note, CBD was well-tolerated in almost all of the patients.
 Emerging research claims that CBD oils and tinctures have less negative side effects than certain, routine psychiatric medications.

 Will CBD Work for Me?

 The short answer?
 Yes!
-For those with severe anxiety, CBD can be a useful tool to regulate symptoms.
+For those with severe anxiety, CBD can be a useful tool to help regulate symptoms.
 If low-impact methods like yoga, journaling, and meditation fail to reduce your anxiety, talk to your doctor about adding CBD supplements to your daily routine.
-Pure Peace has several products, like oils, edibles, and vapes that are specifically designed to reduce anxiety.
+Pure Peace has several products, like oils, edibles, flower and vapes that are specifically designed to help reduce anxiety.
 All of our products are sourced from reputable growers and are vetted through third-party testing.